 Ladle into bowls (Isabella Stewart Gardener used china teacups) and garnish with nutmeg or parsley.

 This soup is sumptuously rich, and perfect for a light holiday main meal, paired with a lovely salad.
-Or do as we do, and wow your guests with this as the first of many courses.
+Or do as we do, and wow your guests with this as the first of many courses on Christmas Eve.